difio/difio-dotcloud-php/README.md

         git add .
         git commit -m "enable monupco registration"

-- Set your monupco userID.
+- Configure your Monupco userID.
 You can get it from https://monupco-otb.rhcloud.com/profiles/mine/.

         dotcloud var set <app name> MONUPCO_USER_ID=UserID

+- Generate a unique identifier for this application and save the value as environmental variable.

+        dotcloud var set <app name> MONUPCO_UUID=`uuidgen`

 - Then push your application to dotCloud